seenthattinker/Conceptinero/government/eligible.md

-Appendix A {#ppx1}
+Appendix A
 ----------

-### Explanation of changes {#ppx1_1}
+### Explanation of changes

 The following are the explanation of changes to the Eligibility of Work for SR&ED Investment Tax Credits Policy:

-1. The term "scientific method" has been removed.
-Although the term has been removed, the fundamental concepts remain in policy and are embodied in the term "systematic investigation or search."
+1. The term *scientific method* has been removed.
+Although the term has been removed, the fundamental concepts remain in policy and are embodied in the term *systematic investigation or search.*
-2. The use of the five questions to establish if there is SR&ED is now referred to as a "method."
-Originally referred to as an "approach", this has been changed to distinguish it from the "approach" referred to within the five questions.
+2. The use of the five questions to establish if there is SR&ED is now referred to as a *method.* Originally referred to as an *approach*, this has been changed to distinguish it from the *approach* referred to within the five questions.
-3. Question 1 of the five questions has been shortened by removing "- an uncertainty that could not be removed by standard practice."
-This phrase was redundant to the question.
+3. Question 1 of the five questions has been shortened by removing *- an uncertainty that could not be removed by standard practice.* This phrase was redundant to the question.
-4. Question 3 of the five questions has been modified to remove the term "scientific method."
-Reference to modifying the hypothesis has also been removed to simplify the question.
+4. Question 3 of the five questions has been modified to remove the term *scientific method.* Reference to modifying the hypothesis has also been removed to simplify the question.
 5. Question 4 of the five questions has been modified to explicitly allow for advancement not yet achieved.
-6. The term "technology base or level" has been changed to "scientific or technological knowledge base."
-The change is to clarify that the concept applies equally to basic research, applied research, and experimental development.
+6. The term *technology base or level* has been changed to *scientific or technological knowledge base.* The change is to clarify that the concept applies equally to basic research, applied research, and experimental development.
 7. The reference to the three criteria, in Section 2.1 has been